A refrigerator is one of the most common appliances that people need to put inside of a self-storage unit.

 - Because a fridge can be permanently damaged by dropping or leaning it too far on its side (more about that later), you’ll want to avoid having to execute any tricky maneuvers to get it into storage.
-Storing at a facility with drive-up access will minimize the distance moved, and thus minimize the risk of damage.
+A unit at the top story of an indoor storage complex might not be the best choice.

 One concern is mold, which can start with food debris and spread through the rest of the refrigerator.
 Mold is a concern even in a clean fridge, though it’s more likely if you’re storing a dirty one.
 Another concern is pests.
 Ants and rodents can be attracted to even the smallest bits of food, and they could damage the electronic components of the fridge.